kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Why Text Matters

-Text dominates modern data.
+Text dominates modern data
-Organizations record decisions in language.
+Organizations record decisions in language
 Applied AI must handle text

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.